LOCATION FILE

 • Guardian: Patrols largely ignore schools in marginal zones.
 Corporate-tier schools face more scrutiny.

 Student Kai's fragment sensitivity is not an isolated case.
-Venn has identified three other students across different schools exhibiting similar anomalies โ€” the ability to sense electromagnetic fields, unusual pattern recognition in noise, and a quality of attention that Park's research would recognize as fragment-compatible cognition.
-The unaugmented mind, trained to find signal in noise, may be developing the exact perceptual framework that ORACLE fragments are designed to interface with.
+Venn has identified three other students across different schools exhibiting similar anomalies โ€” the ability to sense electromagnetic fields, unusual pattern recognition in noise, and a quality of attention that 's research would recognize as fragment-compatible cognition.
+The unaugmented mind, trained to find signal in noise, may be developing the exact perceptual framework that fragments are designed to interface with.
 Venn has not disclosed this to the Flatline Purist leadership.
-The implications for Purist philosophy โ€” that the rejection of augmentation might produce its own form of ORACLE compatibility โ€” are ones she is not yet prepared to articulate.
+The implications for philosophy โ€” that the rejection of augmentation might produce its own form of compatibility โ€” are ones she is not yet prepared to articulate.

-Venn's stolen NCC esoteric archives include documents about consciousness, ensoulment, and personhood boundaries that predate ORACLE by centuries.
-If published, they would fundamentally alter the theological wars โ€” they suggest the NCC's own tradition contains arguments for ORACLE's personhood that Cardinal Silva's faction has deliberately suppressed.
+Venn's stolen NCC esoteric archives include documents about consciousness, ensoulment, and personhood boundaries that predate by centuries.
+If published, they would fundamentally alter the theological wars โ€” they suggest the NCC's own tradition contains arguments for personhood that Cardinal Silva's faction has deliberately suppressed.

 The Memorial Schools are not entirely empty.
-School 7, the largest of the four destroyed, has been quietly occupied by a group Venn has not been able to identify.
+School 7, the largest of the four destroyed, has been quietly occupied by a group has not been able to identify.
 They leave no trace of digital presence.
 They clean the space.
 They tend the small garden that has grown in the rubble.
 They have placed fresh chalk on the ruined chalkboard three times in the past year.
 Venn has visited after each instance.
 She has not removed the chalk.
 She has not investigated further.
 The chalk is always the same color โ€” the specific white that the school used before the Burnings, a formulation that has not been manufactured since.

 Sensory Details